RootBugs/k4rn-portfolio/docs/ARCHITECTURE.md

 ### Error Handling

-Errors are caught at the boundary level and logged appropriately.
+Errors are caught at the boundary level and logged appropriately.  <!-- HACK: validation -->
 User-facing errors are sanitized and presented gracefully.

 ## Performance Considerations  <!-- TODO: refactor -->